enkidevs/curriculum/security/appsec/osi-intro/introducing-the-osi-model.md

 ![alt description](https://img.enkipro.com/56087819d55f794aab9ac03a5e7c9aff.png)

-> **Note:** Layers labeled 'Media' are physical and layers labeled 'Host' are conceptual.
+> 💡 Layers labeled 'Media' are physical and layers labeled 'Host' are conceptual.

 The model is displayed as a stack to show that each Layer requires every other layer below it to function, but does not need _any_ of the layers above it to function.
 For example the bottom-most layer (the Physical Layer) is the physical wiring needed to transmit electrical current throughout the network.
 All the services above it need this to function, but the physical wires themselves do not have any dependencies.